vcellucci/WebSockets/README.md

 This Websocket Framework is aimed at providing a swift implementation of the Websocket RFC.

 ## Constraint
 Message sizes have a limit of 64KB.
 However, streaming is supported via Websocket fragments.
-See the section Streaming below
+See the section Streaming.

 ### Getting Started